 You can even email them before they’re overdue with a message like:

 Please remember that [invoice number] is due tomorrow.
 You should have everything you need to process it, but let me know if any questions come up.

 If they’ve already gone past due, act quickly with a message like:

-[Invoice number] was due yesterday but we don’t have any record of payment.
-Please let me know when we can expect it.
+Invoice [insert number] was due yesterday but we don’t have any record of payment.
+Please let me know when I can expect payment.

 It can be awkward for you, but it’s awkward for them too.
 That’s why it works.
 You don’t need to say a lot.
 Tell them what invoice is late and let them do the talking.
 Don’t speak to fill the silence.

-The gentle reminder email you don’t have to send
+The gentle reminder email you don’t have to write